 She currently resides in Brooklyn and is a doughnut aficionado.

 In addition to performing with a variety of groups as a freelancer in New York City, Kate has enjoyed teaching all ages and experience levels for the past ten years.
 She is currently an Adjunct Instructor at New York University, where she has been teaching private lessons to undergraduates for almost five years.
 Kate recently started coaching a trumpet ensemble and directing the jazz ensemble at a high school on the Upper East Side.
-She also teaches a group trumpet class for elementary school students at an after school program in Harlem.
+She is also the Brass Coach for a youth orchestra on the Upper West Side associated with InterSchool Orchestras.

 She also maintains her own private studio where several of her students have been recognized for honors and awards.
 Some of Kate’s students have held the first chair in school ensembles, were selected for Honor band, and auditioned for and were accepted to the Lincoln Center Middle School Jazz Academy.